British Band, British Pressing… Right?

 Nope.
-It’s just another Record Myth.
+It’s just another Record Misunderstanding.

 We had an original British pressing in our shootout, unbeknownst to me as it was playing of course.
 And guess where it finished: dead last.
 The most thick, congested, crude, distorted, compressed sound of ALL the copies we played.
 We love the work of Porky, Pecko, et al. in general, but once again this is a case where a British Band recorded in England sounds best on domestic vinyl.
 (McCartney’s first album on Apple is the same way.)